jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 discussion is desired, or if the pull request doesn't fully address the locked issue, please open a new issue referencing the locked issue.

 New issues are subject to triage.
-A developer will triage your new issue by doing the following:
+A developer with triage permissions (a *triager*) will do the following:

 1. Read the issue
 2. Search the existing issues and mark it as a duplicate if necessary